How HashCore Toolkit Works

 HashCore Toolkit is designed to manage up to 50,000 devices from a single instance.
 This capacity assumes a properly sized management server with adequate CPU, memory, and network connectivity.

 For operations exceeding 50,000 devices or requiring geographic distribution, multiple HashCore instances can be deployed with centralized oversight through HashCore Pulse.
-This architecture supports millions of devices across multiple sites.
+This architecture supports larger multi-site operations without forcing every device into one local instance.

 Recommended Server Specifications